gjlondon/definitive_guide_to_django_deployment/README.md

 1. Install Chef
 2. Tell Chef to configure the server

+A lot of stuff is going to happen so this may take a while.
+Don't worry if the process seems to pause for a while.
+But if it exits with an error *please* [create an issue](https://github.com/rogueleaderr/definitive_guide_to_django_deployment/issues) on Github describing what went wrong (or better yet, leave a pull a request to fix it.)

+###What is this magic?

+Chef actually does *so much* that you might be reluctant to trust it because it seems magic (or because you want to understand the details of your deployment before trusting it.)
+So here's a rough walk-through of everything the bootstrap scripts do.

+####Database

+The database role first installs the essential base packages specified in [base.rb](https://github.com/rogueleaderr/definitive_guide_to_django_deployment/blob/master/chef_files/roles/base.rb), i.e. apt, gcc, etc, and sets up our ubuntu admin user with passwordless sudo.

+Then we run our custom [database recipe](https://github.com/rogueleaderr/definitive_guide_to_django_deployment/blob/master/chef_files/site-cookbooks/django_application_server/recipes/database.rb) that:

+1. Installs Postgres on the server
+2. Modifies the default postgresql.conf settings to take full advantage of the node's resources (dynamically calculated using a cookbook called [ohai](http://docs.opscode.com/ohai.html).)
+3. Tells Postgrs to listen on all ports and accept password authenticated connections from all IP's (but we use Amazon's firewall to only open the Postgres node to connections from within our security group.)
+4. Creates our application database using a password and database name read in from our settings.json file.
+5. Restarts Postgres to pick up the configuration changes.

+####Webserver

+Again, install base packages per base.rb.

+Then runs our main [application server setup recipe](https://github.com/rogueleaderr/definitive_guide_to_django_deployment/blob/master/chef_files/site-cookbooks/django_application_server/recipes/default.rb):

+1. Runs Opscode cookbooks to install basic packages, including: git, nginx, python-dev, rabbit-mq, memcached, and postgres-client.

+2. Reads configuration variables from our encrypted data bag (made from settings.json)

+3. Updates Ubuntu and installs the bash-completion package.

+4. Creates a .bashrc from a template.

+5. Creates an nginx configuration from a template, load it into nginx's configuration folder  and restart nginx.

+6. Deploy our Django app, which consists of:

+   * Create a folder called /srv/<APP\_NAME> that will hold our whole deployment

+   * Create a folder called /srv/<APP\_NAME>/shared with will hold our virtualenv and key configuration

+   * Download our latest copy of our Github repo to /srv/<APP\_NAME>/shared/cached-copy

+   * Create a `local_settings.py` file from a template and include information to connect to the database we created above (details loaded from our data bag.)

+   * "Migrate" (i.e. sync) the database with `manage.py syncdb`.
+The sync command can be overwritten if you want to use [South](http://south.aeracode.org/).

+   * Install all our Python packages with pip from `requirements/requirements.txt`.

+   * Run collectstatic to copy our files into a single static folder

+   * Install gunicorn and create a configuration file from a template.
+The config file lives at `/srv/<APP\_NAME>/shared/gunicorn_config.py`.

+   * Bind gunicorn to run over a unix socket named after our app

+   * install celery, along with celery's built-in helpers celerycam and celerybeat.
+Create a configuration file from a template.
+The config lives at `/srv/<APP\_NAME>/shared/celery_settings.py`.

+   * Create "supervisor" stubs that tell supervisor to manage our gunicorn and celery processes.

+   * Copy the 'cached-copy' into a `/srv/<APP\_NAME>/releases/<SHA1\_HASH>` folder'.
+Then symlink the latest release by symlinking the latest release into `/srv/<APP\_NAME>/current` which is where where the live app ultimately lives.

+7. Create a "project.settings" file that contains the sensitive variables (e.g. database password) for our Django app.

+**Hopefully this list makes it a bit clearly why we're using Chef**.
+You certainly *could* do each of these steps by hand, but it would be much more time consuming and error prone.

 ###Make it public.

 If Chef runs all the way through without error (as it should) you'll now have a 'Hello World' site accessible by opening your browser and visiting the "public DNS" of your site (which you can find from the EC2 management console or by doing `cat fab_hosts/webserver.txt`.
 But you probably don't want visitors to have to type in "103.32.blah-blah.ec2.blah-blah".
-You want them to just visit "myapp.com" and to do that you'll need to visit your domain registrar (e.g. GoDaddy or Netfirms) and change your **A-Record** to point to the IP of your webserver (which can also be gotten from the EC2 console or by doing):
+You want them to just visit "myapp.com" and to do that you'll need to visit your domain registrar (e.g. GoDaddy or Netfirms) and **change your A-Record** to point to the IP of your webserver (which can also be gotten from the EC2 console or by doing):

     ec2-describe-instances | fgrep `cat fab_hosts/webserver.txt` | cut -f17